Customer: Queenstown Lakes District Council

 • Install third drum screen at the inlet

-The project is the third and final stage of Queenstown Lakes District Council’s 20-year-long programme to transition the plant from the traditional Biological and Aerated Pond Treatment processes to the ‘Activated Sludge Treatment’ method.
+Our project is the third (and final stage) of Queenstown Lakes District Council’s 20-year-long programme to transition the plant from the traditional Biological and Aerated Pond Treatment processes to the more effective and efficient ‘Activated Sludge Treatment’ method.

-The new clarifier, reactor tank and other improvements will future-proof the plant and double its current capacity.
-The new process is more efficient than the traditional effluent treating effluent to a higher standard.
+The new clarifier, reactor tank and other improvements that we're delivering will future-proof the plant and double its current capacity.

 Efficient Programming